Skip to main content

 Ultimately, the specific protections afforded by the ADA and GINA require a holistic assessment of any wellness program.
 A program must be reasonably designed to promote health, not merely to shift costs or gather data.
 The confidentiality of all collected medical and genetic information must be rigorously protected.

-Finally, the structure of any incentives must be carefully calibrated to ensure that an employee’s consent to participate is the product of a genuine and unpressured choice, preserving the fundamental right to privacy in information that both statutes were enacted to protect.
+Finally, the structure of any incentives must be carefully calibrated to ensure that an employee’s consent to participate is the product of a genuine and unpressured choice, preserving the fundamental right to privacy in personal health information that both statutes were enacted to protect.

 1. Reasonable Design The program must have a legitimate health purpose.
 It cannot be a subterfuge for discrimination or a mere data collection vehicle.
 It should provide participants with feedback, resources, or follow-up care based on the information gathered.